Independence Day (Somalia)

-Independence Day is a national holiday occurring annually on June 26.
-The date celebrates the unification of the Trust Territory of Somalia and the State of Somaliland into the Somali Republic and the independence from the Italian republic on June 26, 1960.
+Independence Day is a national holiday occurring annually on July 1.
+The date celebrates the unification of the Trust Territory of Somalia and the State of Somaliland into the Somali Republic and the independence from the Italian Republic on July 1, 1960.
 A government was subsequently formed by Abdullahi Issa, Muhammad Haji Ibrahim Egal, and other members of the trusteeship and protectorate governments with Aden Abdullah Osman Daar as president.
-On July 20, 1961, through a popular referendum, the people of Somalia ratified a new constitution.'
+On July 20, 1961, through a referendum, the people of Somalia ratified a new constitution.'